OWASP/owasp-mastg/Document/0x02c-Acknowledgements.md

 ### Donators

-While both the MASVS and the MSTG are created and maintained by the community on a voluntary basis, sometimes a little bit of outside help is required.
+While both the MASVS and the MASTG are created and maintained by the community on a voluntary basis, sometimes a little bit of outside help is required.
 We therefore thank our donators for providing the funds to be able to hire technical editors.
-Note that their donation does not influence the content of the MASVS or MSTG in any way.
+Note that their donation does not influence the content of the MASVS or MASTG in any way.
 The Donation Packages are described on our [OWASP Project page](https://owasp.org/www-project-mobile-security-testing-guide/#div-donate "OWASP Mobile Security Testing Guide Donation Packages").

 <img src="Images/Donators/donators.png"/>